-history of the Stayers’ Hurdle Race
+the paddy power Stayers’ Hurdle Race HISTORY

 The Stayers’ Hurdle is the most prestigious long-distance hurdle race in the calendar.
 It was introduced to The Festival in 1972 when it replaced the Spa Hurdle and was initially known as the Lloyds Bank Stayers’ Hurdle.

 Originally held on Tuesday or Wednesday until it was switched to Thursday in 1993, the inaugural race was won by Parlour Moor who was trained by Harry Thomson Jones and ridden by Macer Gifford.